top of page

 Golden trophies on a polished wooden floor under spotlights in an arena, creating a dramatic and celebratory atmosphere.

-All year, you’re chasing matchups, counters, answers.
+All year, you’re chasing matchups, counters, and answers.
 Then you win and become the thing everyone studies.
 Every action gets mapped.
 Every weakness gets stress-tested for eight months and four playoff rounds.
 The margins shrink.

 We haven’t had a repeat champion since the Golden State Warriors in 2017 and 2018.
-Close enough to remember, far enough to feel how rare it is.
+Close enough to remember, yet far enough to feel how rare it is.

 The Teams That Solved It